 Uneven Development Working Papers

-On this page you can find preliminary scientific papers of the research group Social and Economic Geography of the Department of Geography and Geology – University of Salzburg.
+On this page you can find preliminary scientific papers of the research group Social and Economic Geography of the Department of Sociology and Human Geography – University of Salzburg.
 The main purpose of these papers is to share our recent research with other social scientists, to make our findings available to interested readers and to elicit feedback on our work.
 Whereas the specific topics of the working papers cover different research areas, the common denominator of all these papers are Geographies of Uneven Development.

 Stefanie HÜRTGEN (2019) Network-based mass production, Transnational Neo-Taylorism, and Socio-Spatial Fragmentation in the Global and European IT IndustryUniversity of Salzburg, Department of Geography and Geology, Geographies of Uneven Development – Working Paper, 4/2019, No. 10